 Risk is absent in most of the country; risk exists only in specified areas:

-Risk is also present in the southeastern part of Tibet in the county of Mêdog (Motuo) along the lower Yarlung Tsangpo (Zangbo) river and canyon.
-P. falciparum malaria is predominant in these areas.
-Travellers should take atovaquone-proguanil or doxycycline antimalarial medications if visiting these areas.
+Limited risk is also present in the southeastern part of Tibet in the county of Medog (Motuo) along the lower Yarlung Tsangpo (Zangbo) river and canyon.

 Main vectors: A. minimus, A. sinensi